 ~ Daughter Mary Elizabeth (Mayle) Collins Minard ~

 She twice married.
-Her first husband was Clayton "Dode" Collins (1888- ? ), son of Noah and Rosanna Collins.
 On Nov.
-23, 1912, when she was age 18 and he 22, they were wed in Philippi by the hand of Rev. J.F.
+23, 1912, when she was age 18 and he 22, she wedded her first husband, Clayton "Dode" Collins (1888- ? ), son of Noah and Rosanna Collins.
+Their wedding was held in Philippi by the hand of Rev. J.F.
 Chenoweth, minister of the Universalist Church.

-Seven years later, after an apparent divorce, she married a cousin, Tillison Forest Minard (1894-1973), the son of William and Elvira (Male) Minerd.
-She was age 23 at the time, and he 25.
-They were wed on June 2, 1919, with Rev. M.C.
+Seven years later, after a divorce, the 23-year-old Mary Elizabeth was joined in matrimony with a cousin, 25-year-old Tillison Forest Minard (1894-1973), the son of William and Elvira (Mayle) Minerd.
+They tied the knot on June 2, 1919, with Rev. M.C.
 Harris officiating.
-Their marriage lasted for 48 years, until the separation of death.
+Their union endured for 48 years, until the separation of death.

 She died on March 16, 1967, in Philippi's Broaddus Hospital, at the age of 72.
 She was laid to rest in the Mayle Cemetery, with her funeral led by Rev. J. Franklin "Frank" Peoples.